Direct Pressed Die (DPD)

 - Long service life

-- High surge currents thanks to big contact area of the die interconnect
+- High surge currents thanks to large chip contact area

 - Low inductance design